 Hindu Celebrations and Festivals

-Hindu celebrations and festivals such as Thaipusam and Diwali celebration, are celebrated not only in India, but also in countries where there are major concentrations of Tamils such as in Malaysia and Singapore.
-Thaipusam celebration in Malaysia is in fact one of the major religious festival in the country.
+Hindu celebrations and festivals such as Thaipusam and Diwali celebration, are celebrated not only in India but also in countries where there are major concentrations of Tamils such as in Malaysia and Singapore.
+Thaipusam celebration in Malaysia is, in fact, one of the major religious festivals in the country.
 It is also the biggest among the countries that celebrate Thaipusam, including India.